ESTABLISHMENT OF PARENTAGE

 mother and the presumed father to sign an administrative “Stipulation and

-Order: Paternity and Child Support”.
+Order: Parentage and Child Support”.

 e.